umal-Rozi/umal-rozi/README.md

 Hi My name is umulkhair Abdirahman <br>
-Developer. designer. digital Marketing. umulkhair Abdirahman is a web Developer, designer, and digital Marketer with a passion for working developers through content.
+Developer. designer. digital Marketing. <br>
+umulkhair Abdirahman is a web Developer, designer, and digital Marketer with a passion for working developers through content.
 He is a full-time Technical Content Creator with years of experience in Software Development and  web Developer .

-🌍  I'm based in Hargeisa, Somalia
+🌍  I'm based in Hargeisa, Somalia <br>
-🧠  I'm learning everything JavaScript & React
+🧠  I'm learning everything JavaScript & React <br>
 😄 Pronouns: he/him